-Interdepartmental Recovery Fund
+Interdepartmental Recovery Fund (IRF)

 As part of the National Strategy for the Protection of Species at Risk, the federal government has established the Interdepartmental Recovery Fund (IRF) for federal departments, agencies and crown corporations.
 The IRF became operational in the 2002-2003 fiscal year.

-The IRF is one of three main federal funding programs centered on the protection and recovery of species at risk that add to the investments made by Environment Canada, Fisheries and Oceans Canada, the Parks Canada Agency and many other federal departments, agencies and crown corporations in the recovery of species at risk.
+The IRF is one of three main federal funding programs centered on the protection and recovery of species at risk that add to the investments made by Environment and Climate Change Canada, Fisheries and Oceans Canada, the Parks Canada Agency and many other federal departments, agencies and crown corporations in the recovery of species at risk.
 The other federal funding programs involved in the protection and recovery of species at risk are the Habitat Stewardship Program and the Aboriginal Fund for Species at Risk.

 For more information, please click on the links below: